ChingChuan-Chen/create_mongodb_sharding_server/README.md

 And `router2.sh` for more router servers.

 In your use, several things you must do:

+1. Modify the rules to find the replica secondary servers in `replica_primary.sh` at line 95-113.

 1. To modify the IP addresses to the IPs of your config server in `config_primary.sh` at line 81,82.